Party is united, we don't silence anyone: Cong | Politics

 - India

-The Congress Monday asserted it is a united and democratic party, and allows its to leaders express their views openly, rejecting BJP barbs and criticism by former Jammu and Kashmir chief minister Ghulam Nabi Azad.
+The Congress Monday asserted it is a united and democratic party, and allows its to leaders express their views openly.

-The assertion came after the BJP took a jibe at it and former Congress leader Azad stated the party should undertake ''Congress jodo'' before ''Bharat Jodo''.
+The Congress' assertion came amid a slew of BJP barbs and criticism from former Congress leader Ghulam Nabi Azad that the party should undertake ''Congress jodo'' before its ''Bharat Jodo'' march.

 Asked about the BJP swipes, Congress general secretary in-charge communications Jairam Ramesh said the party is strong and united.